slatedocs/slate/source/includes/visitor_http_api/_chats.md

 ## Chat messages

 Chat consists of a number of messages.
-Some of them are actual typed messages from either operator or visitor, and some of them are automatically added events about the chat, especially when an operator has [joined or leaved][chat presence] the chat.
+Some of them are actual typed messages from either operator or visitor, and some of them are automatically added events about the chat, especially when an operator has joined or leaved the chat.

 Attribute | Type | Editable | Description
 :---------|:-----|----------|------------